Celebrating the Prophet (peace be upon him)

 The Gift of Islam’s Peace & Light – Celebrating the Last of God’s Messengers

-In a World where people are surrounded by darkness, ignorance and fear, it is a sign of hope to be celebrating Islam’s message of peace and light and the last great Messenger, who was born and chosen to deliver this message to all mankind.
-The main reason we are able to enjoy this gift is through the life and example of one man – the last of the Prophets – sent to guide humanity to the path of Paradise; a Mercy to all the Worlds, Muhammad, (peace be upon him).
+We celebrate Islam’s fluorescence with the arrival of the last great Messenger, who was born and chosen to deliver a light from God to all mankind.
+The reason we are able to enjoy this gift of sight into the unseen is through the life and example of one inspired man—the last of the blessed linage of Prophets—raised to help guide humanity along the path to Paradise, a mercy to all, regardless of race, nation or colour: Muhammad, (peace be upon him).

 My view of Islam and Muhammad (peace be upon him) before reading the Qur’an

 I was like many people in the West; blessed with immense material advancements, superb technology and highly evolved political systems, but brought up almost in a state of embarrassing poverty regarding knowledge and information about Islam.
-Images of Muslims as racial aliens, with strange religious customs, genies, magic carpets, moons and stars, war and bloodshed, the crusades, dominated my view – there was hardly anything presented to me which could be said to represent the Islam, until I actually discovered it when given an English translation of the Qur’an, back in 1976.
+Images of Muslims as racial aliens, with strange religious customs, genies, magic carpets, moons and stars, war and bloodshed, the crusades, dominated my view—there was hardly anything presented to me which could be said to represent the Islam, until I actually discovered it when given an English translation of the Qur’an, back in 1975.

 Unifying Script of Humanity Under One God

 The very first lesson that I learnt from the Qur’an, was the message of Unity and peace.
 This was not that dark, foreign religion which I had expected.
-First it was talking about belief in One God Lording over all people, creatures and events in this matchless Universe – talking about us as Adamic in nature; children of humanity from the same Parents, Adam and Eve, belonging to one family.
+First it was talking about belief in One God Lording over all people, creatures and events in this matchless Universe —talking about us as Adamic in nature, children of humanity from the same forefather and Mother, Adam and Eve, belonging to one family.

 It is not righteousness that ye turn your faces toward East or West; but it is righteousness to believe in God and the Last Day and the Angels and the Book and the Messengers; to spend of your substance out of love for Him for your kin for orphans for the needy for the wayfarer for those who ask, and for the ransom of slaves; to be steadfast in prayer and practice regular charity; to fulfil the contracts which ye have made; and to be firm and patient in pain and adversity and throughout all periods of crises.
 Such are the people of truth the God-conscious.
 (2:177)

-Because there was no sign of discrimination or separation between the Prophets, I knew that this book was truly a Revelation from the One God.
-From that moment I realised that there was nothing left for me to do but to be a Muslim – and that was what I did twenty eight years ago.
+Because there was no sign of discrimination or separation between the Prophets, I slowly began to realise that this book was truly a Revelation from the One God.
+From that moment I knew that there was nothing left for me to do but to be a Muslim—and that was what I did, over forty years ago.

 My discovery of the Sunnah, the life-example of the Prophet (peace be upon him)

-One of the most amazing things after embracing Islam, was to discover the unique life and story of the blessed Prophet (peace be upon him) in explaining and demonstrating a practical example of the teachings of the Glorious Qur’an.
-The Sunnah.
+One of the most amazing things after embracing Islam, was to discover the unique life and story of the blessed Prophet (peace be upon him) in explaining and demonstrating a practical walking example of the Glorious Qur’an.

-In human history, there are thousands of men who have influenced the course of humanity, all have left their mark on the pages of time; kings, warriors, philosophers, writers and poets, but how many have passed without leaving any permanent record and image of their personality or example; how many have left us with such a perfect documentation of their sayings and conduct, which continues to contribute to the potential and future well being of Mankind?
+In human history, there are thousands of men who have influenced the course of humanity, all have left their mark on the pages of time; kings, warriors, philosophers, writers and poets, but how many have passed without leaving any permanent record and image of their personality or moral imprint; how many have left us with such a perfect documentation of their sayings and conduct, which continues to influence to the potential and future well being of Mankind?

-This is why today, in Madinah, in the Arabian peninsular where we are situated right now, we find an endless stream of humanity visiting and giving the salutations of peace and invoking God’s blessings on the messenger of Mercy – Muhammad al Mustafa (peace be upon him).
+This is why today, in Madinah in the Arabian peninsular, we find an endless stream of humanity visiting and giving the salutations of peace and invoking God’s blessings on the messenger of Mercy—Muhammad al Mustafa (peace be upon him).

-From how he combed his hair to the way he walked, from details of his intimate moments with his family to the Prophet’s pronouncements and utterances related to the discourse between religions and nations, every moment of his Prophetic life and teachings have been scrupulously saved, committed to writing, and followed.
+From how he combed his hair to the way he walked, from details of his intimate moments with his family, to the Prophet’s pronouncements and utterances related to the discourse between religions and nations, every moment of his Prophetic life and teachings have been scrupulously saved, committed to writing, and followed.
 The greatest legacy is that which benefits the widest number of people for the longest period without limit to value.
-No one but the Prophet Muhammad was given that role as the seal of God’s message.
+No one but the Prophet Muhammad was given such a pivotal role as the seal of God’s message.
 The Qur’an confirms:

 You have indeed, in the messenger of Allah, a beautiful pattern of (conduct) for anyone whose hope is in Allah and the Last Day and who engages much in the remembrance of Allah.
 (33:21)